equinor/appsec-owasptop10wrkshp/prez/content/owasp.md

 - ... consists of a set of practices that support security assurance and compliance requirements
-- ... helps developers build more secure software by reducing the number and severity of vulnerabilities in software, while reducing development cost 😱
+- ... helps developers build more secure software by reducing the number and severity of vulnerabilities in software

 ---
 <!-- .slide: data-background-image="./content/images/mark_curphey.jpg" data-background-size="8%" data-background-position="right 9% top 17%"-->